tecoholic/docs-oxd/howto-doc-oxd.md

 ## Section 3 - Config

-The library should help the developer persist configuration and registration information. as a properties file system on the file system.
-Optional DB or other storage also ok.
+Developers should be able to persist configuration and registration properties on the file system.
+Optional DB or other storage is also ok.

 ## Section 4 - Sample Code